Jean Laffite: Mexican Gulf Pirate and Privateer

 In April 1817, Jean Laffite gained control of Galveston Island, a largely uninhabited part of Spanish Texas.
 He developed it into a new smuggling base.
 The colony (named Campeche) eventually numbered as many as 300 men and a few women.
 Laffite issued letters of marque that authorized ships sailing from Galveston as privateers, with permission to attack ships from any nation.
 His admiralty court legalized all prizes.
 Though ostensibly operating under the flag of the Mexican revolutionaries, Laffite provided no aid to the revolution.
 Thousands of slaves were illegally smuggled from Texas to Louisiana via Laffite’s operation at Galveston.

-In January 1818, a group of Napoleon’s exiled French supporters landed at Galveston en route to found a military colony on the Trinity River (more about that in my next post).
+In January 1818, a group of Napoleon’s exiled French supporters landed at Galveston en route to found a military colony on the Trinity River.
 Laffite gave them a place to stay and some provisions.
 The Bonapartists were wary of their neighbours.
 As a young Frenchman wrote:

 It was difficult for some of us to live mixed in with a horde of real brigands.
 (4)